First results of a Monolithic Active Pixel Sensor with Internal Signal Gain Fully Integrated in a 180 nm CMOS Technology: Introduction

 In this work, we explore the implementation of internal amplification in the depleted monolithic pixel sensor technology used for the MALTA sensor family, which has demonstrated state-of-the-art performance in particle detection applications~\cite{Pernegger_2023, dyndal2019}.
 MALTA sensors exhibit particle detection efficiencies of 98--99\% after exposure to non-ionizing energy loss (NIEL) fluences of $3\times10^{15}$~1~MeV~n$_{\text{eq}}$/cm$^2$, with timing resolution at the nanosecond level.
-To maintain radiation hardness at even higher fluences and further improve timing performance, the primary goal of the CASSIA project is full integration into the existing 180~nm TowerSemiconductor imaging sensor technology used for MALTA fabrication.
 Critically, this integration requires no changes to process parameters and uses only layers already available in the standard fabrication sequence.
-This research aims to combine typical HEP pixel detector pitches (50--100~$\mu$m) with timing resolution sufficient to enable future 4D tracking applications (target:~$<$100~ps)~\cite{4dLGAD}.
+This research aims to combine typical HEP pixel detector pitches (50--100$\,\rm \upmu$m) with timing resolution sufficient to enable future 4D tracking applications (target:~$<$100\,ps)~\cite{4dLGAD}.

-This paper presents the first results from CASSIA, a novel MAPS that uses gain layers fully integrated in a 180 nm imaging process to achieve internal signal amplification.
-We demonstrate the gain behavior of different pixel implant designs and show that the sensor can be operated in low-gain proportional mode (LGAD) at lower voltages and as a SPAD at higher voltages.
-The paper is organized as follows: Section 2 describes the CASSIA sensor design and fabrication, Section 3 presents TCAD simulations of the field configuration and electrical characteristics, Section 4 and 5 details experimental measurements including electrical characterization, optical response, pulsed laser measurements, and dark count rates, and Section 6 summarizes our conclusions.
+To maintain radiation hardness at comparable fluences and further improve timing performance, the primary goal of the CASSIA project is full integration into the existing 180\,nm TowerSemiconductor imaging sensor technology used for MALTA fabrication.
+In particular, changes to p-type gain layer doping with NIEL irradiation will be investigated in the future on CASSIA sensors.
+The current CASSIA1 prototype uses higher p-type gain layer doping concentration than typical LGAD detectors.
+This can mitigate gain decrease under radiation and extend sensor's radiation hardness but may impact gain layer depletion for optimal charge collection, related studies are currently on-going.